What causes parents to forget children in hot cars?

 “When you drive home and don’t normally take a child to daycare, when you have a habit and you are normally driving home from work — and in those subsets or maybe none at all take a child home — well, what happens in all these cases, the parent goes into autopilot mode, which is typically from home to work.
 It’s in that subset of cases the basal ganglia is taking you on a route that does not include a child,” he said.

-In these cases, Diamond said, the child is quiet and out of site, which causes the parent to lose awareness of the task they’re out to do.
+In these cases, Diamond said, the child is quiet and out of sight, which causes the parent to lose awareness of the task they’re out to do.

 “The twist is, they did not stop at daycare on the way but brain creates false memory the child was at daycare,” Diamond said.
 “If the child isn’t in the car that child must be where the child belongs, and the parents go to work with absolute certainty the child is safe.”